Strong Neighborhoods Committee

 Join us for committee meetings on the 2nd Wednesday of each month from 4:00pm to 5:30pm.

 Vacant property data collection began in November using the Landgrid platform for mobile devices.
-So far, the SNC (Stong Neighborhoods Committee) has completed about 65% of the survey with the assistance of 14 residents.
-Data will be analyized aiming for February analysis so that communication for planning efforts can begin in March and extend through the summer as needed.
+As Of end of January 2021, the SNC (Strong Neighborhoods Committee) completed about 65% of the survey with the assistance of 14 residents.
+Data will be analyzed aiming for February analysis so that communication for planning efforts can begin in March and extend through the summer as needed.

 Other SNC Meeting Highlights/Themes